theeye-io/awscli-theeye/README.md

 ## Operations supported by custom scripting
-### EBS Handle - Volume Backup / Snapshots deletion / Attach snapshot as a new volume
+### EBS Handle - Supports serveral actions such as: Volume Backup / Snapshots deletion / Attach snapshot as a new volume / Create an AMI from Snapshot and Cleanup unused Volumes

-*Volume Backup
+usage: I.E for Volume Backup
 ```sh
 docker run -it --rm\
  -e AWS_ACCESS_KEY_ID=XXXXXXXXXXX \